CodeItQuick/CodeItQuick.github.io/_posts/2024-02-03-Why-Story-Pointing-Is-Evil.md

 ---
 layout: post
-name: Why Story Pointing Is Evil
+name: Story Pointing - Evil or Not
 description: The article argues that story pointing is inherently flawed and contributes to a toxic work environment.
 Estimating tasks accurately is challenging, and developers may sandbag estimates to appear more productive, leading to distrust and conflict with management.
 image: evil_devil_zombie_graveyard.webp
 tags: agile all